lit/lit/dev-docs/design/how-lit-html-works.md

 Within `TemplateInstance._clone()`, first the `<template>` element is cloned into a document fragment.

 After cloning, the document fragment node tree is walked to associate nodes with `TemplatePart`s by depth-first-index.
-When a node's index matches the index stored on a `TemplatePart`, a `Part` instance is created for the node.
+When a node's index matches the index stored on a `TemplatePart`, a `Part` instance is created for the node which holds a reference to the node for direct access during updates.
 Based on the data in the `TemplatePart`, one of `ChildPart`, `AttributePart`, `PropertyPart`, `EventPart`, `BooleanAttributePart`, or `ElementPart` is instantiated.

 These Part instances are stored on the `TemplateInstance`.

-The `TemplateInstance`, with its `Part`s, is then stored on the `ChildPart` so that future render requests can use it to skip directly to the update phase.
+The `TemplateInstance`, with its `Part`s, is then stored on the root `ChildPart` so that future render requests can use it to skip directly to the update phase.

 ### 2.iii.
 Update